SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 In contrast, if someone downloads our code from GitHub, with our `pyproject.toml` and installs the project using that, they will get both our runtime and our development dependencies.
 If someone is downloading our source code, that suggests that they intend to contribute to the development of it, so they'll need all of our development tools.

+Have a look at the `pyproject.toml` file again to see what's changed.

 ### Packaging Our Code